Plain-English answer

 Are private hospitals replacing public hospitals?

-No. Private hospitals matter in selected premium, specialty, elective, and service-experience segments but do not replace top public tertiary hospitals.
+No. Private hospitals matter in selected premium, specialty, rehabilitation, checkup, dental, eye care, and international-care niches, but they generally do not replace top public tertiary hospitals for advanced and complex care.

 Evidence context